Hapemo/Deepfake-Audio-Detection/README.md

 ## Archive
 This command allows you to copy any file or folder in a docker container to your local machine docker cp <containerId>:/file/path/within/container /host/path/target

+# Data Generation
+The data consist of 2 main types, bona fit and spoofed data.
+Bona fide data are actual real speeches recorded from participants, provided by IMDA.
+Spoofed data are fake speeches generated using Text-To-Speech (TTS) or [Voice Conversion (VC)](Documentations/Voice_Conversion.md).